noemibalazs/Streamer/README.md

 First steps:
 1. Use or got your personal Mastodon access token
-2. Add your personal access token to the util / Constants / ACCESS_TOKEN
+2. Add your personal access token to the local.properties file

 Idea:
 1. Use Ktor to handle the Server-Sent Events based on a searched term